awardquick/TriviaGame/README.md

     console.log ("time's up!);
 }
 6. display number of correct and incorrect answers from userInput
-7. startover button .on("click") resets the game (but does not refresh the page)
+7. startover button .on("click") resets the game (but does not refresh the pages)